suryamthapa/two_cars/README.md

 # two_cars
 Ever played 2 cars??
-It is the buggiest version of that game.
+Well, It is the buggiest version of that game.